 Consumers can view median charge in 2016 for selected outpatient surgery by hospital, ambulatory surgery center and for the state.
 Surgeries show case volume and average (median) price for breast, hernia repair, colonoscopy, knee arthroscopy, fibroid removal, laparoscopy, gallbladder, hysterectomy.
 Hospital report shows inpatient cases by service line, financial performance & efficiency; patient satisfaction.
 Must click on additional tabs to see more information.
 See detail and read carefully.
 Prepared by Virginia Health Information (VHI) using 2016 price data, financial results for 2017, and patient satisfaction for 2017-2018.

-Reports show WV hospital volumes, market share for discharges by county, Inpatient and cardiac cath reports are ready-made statewide.
+West Virginia Hospital reports show inpatient market share for 2018.
+Find WV hospital volumes, and market share for discharges by county, Inpatient and cardiac cath reports are ready-made statewide.
 All payer data.
-From WV Healthcare Authority, 2016 reports published Sept.
-2017
+From WV Healthcare Authority, 2018 reports published August 2019

-Two-page summary for each WI hospital’s number of births, and other types of inpatient stays: Stroke, Knee replacement (APR-DRG 302), hip replacement (301), COPD, Pneumonia, Heart Failure, Bowel surgery, Septicemia, Psychoses, etc. Average (facility) charges for 2017 also shown; excludes physician and surgeon fees.
-Full report also shows statewide median charges.
-Released by WHA Information Center July 2018
+Find average facility charges and volumes for each Wisconsin hospital.
+Charges exclude physician and surgeon fees.
+Two-page summary for each WI hospital’s number of births, and other types of inpatient stays: Stroke, Knee replacement (APR-DRG 302), hip replacement (301), COPD, Pneumonia, Heart Failure, Bowel surgery, Septicemia, Psychoses, etc. Full report also shows statewide median charges for the year 2018.
+Released by WHA Information Center September 2019

 Utah provides average charges (price) statewide, and on a hospital-specific basis for many common inpatient stays, such as pneumonia, stroke, appendectomy, hip and knee procedures, gall bladder surgery, hysterectomy, heart failure, heart attack, chest pain, coronary bypass, heart valve procedures, vaginal and cesarean deliveries, newborn births, chemotherapy, psychoses, alcohol or drug abuse, rehabilitation, back and neck procedures, digestive disorders, abdominal surgery, nutritional/metabolic problems, transplants and much more.
 To find psych (mental health, bipolar, schizophrenia) admission costs, for example, you will need to click on LOOKUP.
 Volumes (2016 data) and length of stay are included; does not include average cost for physicians.
 Consumers may adjust for 2019 costs by adding 3-year price inflation (at least 6% more).
 As with other PricePoint Systems, view one UT hospital at a time.
 Utah Hospital Association